-Tax theory is relatively straightforward: The challenge is to adapt basic principles to the complex and ever-changing variety of domestic and international economic, political, social, and historical constraints.
+While tax theory can be straightforward, the challenge is to adapt basic principles to the complex and ever-changing variety of domestic and international economic, political, social, and historical constraints.
 Oftentimes, that's easier said than done.

 Developed by Harvard Kennedy School faculty, this executive program will help you reconcile the universal unpopularity of taxation with your need to generate significant tax revenue in an economically efficient and social equitable manner.

-Comparative Tax Policy and Administration will provide you with:
+The Comparative Tax Policy and Administration curriculum will address:

-- One-on-one interaction with world-class faculty and leading experts in tax policy and administration
+- Prominent scholars and researchers in the field of tax policy and administration